 Both Switches look pretty much the same from a distance, but the Switch Lite (see our best Switch Lite deals for today's best prices) is notably smaller and, appropriately, lighter.
 It measures 3.6 x 8.2 x 0.55 inches (91.1 x 208 x 13.9mm) and weighs 9.76 ounces (275g) according to Nintendo's specs.
 The standard Switch is 4 x 9.4 x 0.55 inches (102 x 239 x 13.9mm) and 14.08 ounces (398g), with the Joy-Cons attached.

 The two versions have slightly different color options too.
-The base Switch (see today's top Nintendo Switch deals) comes with a black body and either grey or red and blue Joy-Con controllers.
+The base Switch (see today's top Nintendo Switch deals) comes with a black body and either grey or red and blue Joy-Con controllers (but there are plenty of other colour options available to buy seperately).
 The Switch Lite comes with an all-over paint job, your options consisting of turquoise, pink, yellow and grey.
+There are also a few limited edition consoles themed after franchises like Pokemon and Splatoon.

 Nintendo Switch vs Switch Lite: display

 The size difference applies to the screen too.
 The Switch Lite sports a 5.5-inch display, while the normal Switch uses a 6.2-inch one.
 The two panels share the same underlying LCD technology and 1280 x 720 resolution though.
-These are both touch screens too, if you'd rather navigate the menus that way.
+These are both touch screens too, which isn't a major feature in most Switch games but makes navigating the home menu a bit easier.

 Nintendo Switch vs Switch Lite: battery life